Cheetham Hill Road

-Cheetham Hill Road is a road in north Manchester, England, running from Corporation Street in Manchester city centre to Prestwich.
+Cheetham Hill Road is a road in north Manchester, England, running from Corporation Street in Manchester city centre, through Cheetham to Prestwich.
 In Crumpsall, its name changes to Bury Old Road.

 Route

 Cheetham Hill Road and Bury Old Road are part of the designated A665.
 Cheetham Hill Road starts at the junction of the A6042 Corporation Street and the A665 Miller Street.
 It crosses the culverted River Irk to the east of Victoria Station.
 At its junction with New Bridge Street, it turns north-northeast and is straight for 1 km, to the A6010 Queen's Road (east side).
 This stretch was called York Street until about 1900.
 Cheetham Hill Road leads from here to the community of Cheetham Hill, where at Bourget Street and Crescent Road (formerly Sandy Lane), Cheetham Hill Road becomes Bury Old Road.
 This is the boundary between Manchester and Salford, and between postcodes M8 and M7.
 To the north-west is Crumpsall and to the south-east is Broughton Park.
 It crosses the A567 Middleton Road and passes into Prestwich, in the M25 postcode area.
 To the east is Heaton Park, and to the west Heaton Park Metrolink station.
 Bury Old Road passes over the M60 motorway and under the Bury metrolink tram line at Besses o' th' Barn Metrolink station.
 At Whitefield Bury Old Road joins with A56 Bury New Road, the 1827 toll road that was built to replace it.

 Bury New Road is a feeder to junction 17 of the M60 (formerly M62), the trans-Pennine motorway and, here, the Manchester ring road.